The Locker Key

 “Who knows?
 Maybe somebody Marlowe grew up with.
 It’s all speculative at this point.”

-Barnett punches a few keystrokes.
+Barnett punched a few keystrokes.

 “Looks like this Jake Morrison guy has a website.”